microsoft/VirtualClient/website/docs/guides/1-getting-started-new.md

 :::

 ## Congratulations !!
-You just benchmarked your system with CoreMark.
+You just benchmarked your system with OpenSSL.